IzzyCraze365/sdb-mar-2023-unit-6/challenges/zookeeper/instructions.md

 	an appropriate status code and an error message should be sent.

 	Note :: You do not need to use bcrypt.

+## Gold

+GOLD DESCRIPTION:
+	Complete the silver level challenge above, but make sure that passwords are saved encrypted.
+When the '/user/create' and '/user/login' endpoints send the user information back, make sure that information contains a token using jwt (this uses the jsonwebtoken dependency).

+    Note :: You will modify Bronze and Silver to use bcrypt and implement tokens using jsonwebtoken